dotnet/fsharp/README.md

 See [DEVGUIDE.md](DEVGUIDE.md) and [TESTGUIDE.md](TESTGUIDE.md) for more details on additional configurations for building and testing, how to update compiler error messages, and more.

+### No contribution is too small

+Even if you find a single-character typo, we're happy to take the change!
+Although the codebase can feel daunting for beginners, we and other contributors are happy to help you along.

 ## Build Status

 | Branch | Status |